-- A. Records Maintenance: CONTRACTOR will provide a records and reporting system both manual and computerized, for Facility operations that includes the following and is compatible with that used by the DEPARTMENT.
+- A. Records Maintenance: CONTRACTOR will provide a records and reporting system, both manual and computerized, for Facility operations that includes the list below, and is compatible with that used by the DC.
 Further, the CONTRACTOR's system will be in compliance with federal, state, and local laws governing confidentiality and will identify and limit those persons who have control or access.
 The system will provide for the following: - a.
-Provision of all reports and records necessary for monitoring of any courtordered compliance. - b.
+Provision of all reports and records necessary for monitoring of any court-ordered compliance. - b.
 Maintenance of an individual custody record on each inmate that includes, but is not limited to, personal data, personal inventory receipts, disciplinary action reports, incident reports, release information, classification and counseling records, dental, psychiatric and medical records; - c.
-Signed release of information forms: - d.
+Signed release of information forms; - d.
 Appropriate transfer documentation as to legal authority to accept the inmate; - e.
-Referrals to other agencies: - f.
+Referrals to other agencies; - f.
 Confidentiality and safeguarding of case records to ensure against unauthorized and improper disclosure; - g.
-Maintenance of records and reports; and, - h.
-The retention and storage of logs and records in a manner consistent with DEPARTMENT policy and Florida law. - B. Management Information System: The CONTRACTOR shall install a fully compatible electronic data processing (EDP) System to Access the Florida Offender Based Management Information System (OBIS) for information purposes with regard to inmate transfer, inmate financial records, and classification and heath services.
+Maintenance of records and reports; and - h.
+The retention and storage of logs and records in a manner consistent with DC policy and Florida law. - B. Management Information System: The CONTRACTOR shall install a fully compatible electronic data processing (EDP) System to Access the Florida Offender Based Management Information System (OBIS) for information purposes with regard to inmate transfer, inmate financial records, and classification and health services.

 Article 5.42 Deliverables.
-To operate a 893-bed, youthful male, minimum/medium/close custody security level correctional facility.
+To operate a 1,520-bed, adult female, minimum/medium custody level secure correctional facility.

 Article 5.43 General Reporting Requirements.
-The CONTRACTOR shall provide to the Contract Monitor samples of new or revised reporting requirements of the CONTRACTOR in the performance of its obligations under this Contract.
+The CONTRACTOR shall provide to the On-site Contract Manager samples of new or revised reporting requirements of the CONTRACTOR in the performance of its obligations under this Contract.